MCGallaspy/cascade-trainer/README.md

 You can specify many options using these scripts, however for advanced use most of the scripts support the `--dry-run` option so you can see how the related OpenCV tool would be used as a starting point.

+The emphasis of this set of scripts is on getting something that just works without having to think about a lot of different options.
+However the scripts do support specifying many options.
+Check out the `--help` messages for more info.

 ## Setup

-I have tested this with the following versions, however I suspect that other version of Python or OpenCV are readily supported.
-If you get these to work with other version, be sure to open a PR!
+I have tested this with the following versions, however I suspect that other versions of Python or OpenCV are readily supported.
+If you get these to work with other versions, be sure to open a PR!

 Requirements: